Irishbecky91/Funny_Bones/README.md

 ## Issues and Bugs
 The developer ran into several issues during the development of the website, with the noteworthy ones listed below, along with solutions or ideas to implement in the future.

-**Skeleton Size Issue** - An issue occured early in development when the image created for the visual representation of the lives with too tall.
+**Skeleton Size Issue** - An issue occurred early in development when the image that was created for the visual representation of the lives with too tall.
 This was rectified by removing the original image and replacing it with a new image of a crouching skeleton, which also looked more intimidating.
 Please see the images below.

 <details>
 <summary>Skeleton Images</summary>